remla24-team6/operation/README.md

 ```
 vagrant up
 ```
-Sometimes vagrant is a bit flaky and does not set up the nodes. properly.
+Sometimes vagrant is a bit flaky and does not set up the nodes properly.
 If this is the case, run:
 ```
 vagrant destroy <malfunctioning node>
 vagrant up